MangaManagerORG/Manga-Manager/README.md

 This suite of applications can be run using Docker!
 In the repo's root you can find a docker-compose.yml to use or derive your docker run command from.
-Truly essential is to expose port 3000 and map the volumes for manga and covers.
-If you want persistent
+Truly essential is to expose port `3000` and map the volumes for `/manga` and `/covers`.
+If you want persistent environment settings for the Desktop Environment also map `/config`.

 ![Screenshot-1](/project-docs/screenshot-1.png)